Mobile app development is a tricky business—a new app could be an entire debacle or a mammoth success.

 The market research phase for mobile app development includes Primary Research and Secondary Research.

-Here’s a snapshot of facets of Primary Research and Secondary Research.
+Here’s a snapshot of the facets of Primary Research and Secondary Research.

 Table 1: Snapshot of Facets of Primary Research and Secondary Research